Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

 9. then enter: Heroku git:remote -a
 10. and finally enter: git add., git commit -m ""Deploy to Heroku via CLI" & git push both git push: origin main & git push: Heroku main

-### Testing
+#### Testing:

-i ran the code through the https://pep8online.com/
+- I ran the code through the https://pep8online.com/

 ![pep8-testing](assets/images/pep8-testing.png)

-after reviewing the results i fixed all the errors with the results shown below
+- After reviewing the results i fixed all the errors with the results shown below

 ![pep8-testing-complete](assets/images/pep8-testing-complete.png)

-#### Manual Testing
+#### Manual Testing:

-i have enterered numbers, letters and words in the correct and wrong lengths into the deployed version on Heroku  to recieve the following results:
+- I have enterered numbers, letters and words in the correct and wrong lengths into the deployed version on Heroku  to recieve the following results:

 ![manual-test1](assets/images/manual-test1.png)